-Resources and Governance Scrutiny Committee are asked to note and comment on this report which seeks approval for the Council to apply for accreditation as a living wage employer with the Living Wage Foundation.
+Resources and Governance Scrutiny Committee are asked to note and comment on this report.

 The Personnel Committee and the Executive each recommend to the Council that Manchester City Council applies for accreditation with the Living Wage Foundation.

 Wards Affected: all